-II.
-Team Composition

-- Each team shall consist of three or four members from the same school.
+- I. There shall be a separate team competition for boys and girls. - II.
+Team Composition - a.
+Each team shall consist of three or four members from the same school.
 Each member shall play two rounds of 18 holes. - b.
 Each team that qualifies for provincials will be allowed to name one alternate for the provincial tournament.
 At the provincial tournament, if a player who qualified is unable to play on either or both days due to circumstances beyond their control (illness, injury, family emergency) the coach may substitute in this player.
 This player's score will count towards the team tournament score only.
 This player will be ineligible for the individual trophy (having not qualified themselves) regardless if they play both days. - c.
 Inclusion of alternates must be approved by the Executive Director or the Golf Commissioner. - III.
-A team's score shall be compiled for each round using the best three gross scores on each hole (not necessarily the same three golfers for each hole).
+A team's score shall be compiled for each round using the best three gross scores on each hole (not necessarily the same three golfers for each hole). - IV.
+Playoffs - a.

-IV.
-Playoffs

-- a.
 Teams tied for first after the two rounds will play extra holes until the tie is broken.
 The host coordinator will determine the extra hole(s) to be played at the time of the playoff in conjunction with the course director.
 The coach will determine the three competitors.
 The team winning the playoff will be awarded gold medals, and the losing team(s) will be awarded silver.
-Bronze medals will not be awarded if multiple teams win silver medals. - b.
+Bronze medals will not be awarded if multiple teams win silver medals.

+- b.
 Teams tied for second place after the two rounds will all receive silver medals.
 No playoff will be held and bronze medals will not be awarded. - c.
 Teams tied for third place after the two rounds will all receive bronze medals.
 No playoff will be held.

-V. Individual Competition
+D. Individual Competition

-- a.
-There shall be two individual competitions: one for boys and one for girls. - b.
-All members of boys and girls zone teams are eligible to compete in their respective individual competitions. - c.
-Each individual competitor shall play two rounds of 18 holes and the total gross score shall be used to determine the champion. - d.
+- I. There shall be two individual competitions: one for boys and one for girls. - II.
+All members of boys and girls zone teams are eligible to compete in their respective individual competitions. - III.
+Each individual competitor shall play two rounds of 18 holes and the total gross score shall be used to determine the champion.
+The maximum score on any hole will be a score of 10.
+Once a participant hits their 10th stroke, that participant will pick up their ball if they have not already putted out.
+If a player does pick up their ball, an asterisk will be placed beside their score on the scorecard.
+The score of ten can still be used for team scoring purposes, if needed. - IV.
 It is recommended that golfers with higher handicaps play in groups of three rather than four.
 It is also recommended that groups of three with a combined index of more than 75 and groups of four with a combined index of more than 100 have an adult walker with the group.

-e.
-Playoffs
+V. Playoffs

-- i.
+- a.
 Individuals tied for first after the two rounds will play extra holes until the tie is broken.
 The host coordinator will determine the extra hole(s) to be played at the time of the playoff in conjunction with the course director.
 The individual(s) winning the playoff will be awarded gold medals and the losing individual(s) will be awarded silver.
-Bronze medals will not be awarded if multiple participants win silver medals. - ii.
+Bronze medals will not be awarded if multiple participants win silver medals. - b.
 Individuals tied for second place after the two rounds will all receive silver medals.
-No playoff will be held and bronze medals will not be awarded. - iii.
+No playoff will be held and bronze medals will not be awarded. - c.
 Individuals tied for third place after the two rounds will all receive bronze medals.
 No playoff will be held.

-f.
+VI.
 Power Cart